ZK-2O/blockchain-developer-bootcamp-final-project/README.md

 ### Directory Structure

-- `./client/`: Contains the front-end's Javascript code
+- `./client/`: Contains the front-end's Javascript code and other assets
 - `./contracts/`: Contains the smart contract for the dApp
 - `./migrations/`: Contains the migration files for deploying contracts
 - `./test/`: Contains tests for the contracts